kodecocodes/swift-style-guide/README.markdown

 The Swift compiler is able to infer the type of variables and constants.
 You can provide an explicit type via a type alias (which is indicated by the type after the colon), but in the majority of cases this is not necessary.

-Wherever the compiler is able to infer the type for a constant or variable, type aliases should not be used, resulting in more compact code.
+Prefer compact code and let the compiler infer the type for a constant or variable.

 **Preferred:**
 ```swift